Gutta Percha Golf Ball Marking Timeline

 The Smooth Hand-Rolled Ball

 The first gutta percha balls were formed entirely by hand.
-Heated gutta was softened in hot but not boiling water, rolled on a flat board into a sphere, and left to cool.
-Hickory enthusiasts today use synthetic gutta percha, but because it lacks the natural resins, it is much more difficult to form a sphere now than in the old days.
+Heated gutta was softened in hot water, rolled on a flat board into a sphere, and left to cool.
 The surface was perfectly smooth.
 These early balls flew poorly when new — the smooth surface caused them to "duck" quickly — but performed better once scuffed and marked by play.
 This observation eventually drove the entire subsequent history of ball marking.

-Paterson's very first balls bore a shallow line mimicking the leather seam of the feathery.
-This is distinct from the later hand-hammering or line-cut methods — it was more of an aesthetic imitation, but may have had a slight effect on aerodynamics.
+Paterson's balls bore a shallow line mimicking the leather seam of the feathery.
+This is distinct from the later hand-hammering or line-cut methods — it was more aesthetic than aerodynamic.

 to late 1880s